Protectimus DSPA

 1. Existing MFA solutions protect only part of the Infrastructure

 All standard MFA solutions add two-factor authentication only to endpoints.
 This leaves hackers a chance to attack your infrastructure bypassing two-factor authentication and calling your user directory straightforward.
 For example, it’s possible to call Active Directory via the Windows command line, and it’s enough to know user login and password to perform an action on their behalf.
-Using Protectimus DSPA to enable system protection, you can be certain that nobody will have access to AD, LDAP or user accounts in your database without a dynamic password, no matter where the request comes from or is directed.
+Using Protectimus DSPA to enable system protection, you can be certain that nobody will have access to AD, LDAP or user accounts in your database without a dynamic OTP password, no matter where the request comes from or is directed.

 2. Administrators need to install and support 2FA plugins on multiple platforms